Using a router is the easiest way to connect multiple devices to the wired network at one time.

 - If you want to run a web server or want to host online games from behind your router, check the Disable Inbound Server Security (ISS) checkbox.
 Note: If you are going to register multiple devices, only one device can have ISS disabled.
 Disabling ISS will disable the border firewall for this device, and will assign a "static" IP address.

 - You should see a confirmation screen.
-Unplug your router from power for two (2) minutes.
+Unplug your router from power for five (5) minutes.

-- After two minutes have passed, your router and any devices connected behind it should now be able to connect to the internet.
+- After five minutes have passed, your router and any devices connected behind it should now be able to connect to the internet.

 Additionally, any router you purchase must either not have a wireless radio, or have the option of disabling the wireless radio.
-For the sake of keeping the Georgia Tech network secure, OIT's computer network and usage security policy prohibits residents from broadcasting their own personal wireless networks.
+For the sake of keeping the Georgia Tech network secure, OIT's Cyber Security Policy prohibits residents from broadcasting their own personal wireless networks.
 If you do not disable your wireless radio, you are at risk of having your internet disabled.

 Known Compatible Devices

-We have identified the following routers as being gigabit-capable and as being able to have their wireless radios disabled to comply with the CNUSP.
+We have identified the following routers as being gigabit-capable and as being able to have their wireless radios disabled to comply with OIT policies.
 If purchased, our staff will be happy to assist in the initial setup and disabling of wireless radios if desired upon submission of a help request.

 *Prices retrieved from Amazon in February 2017, are subject to change, and will vary between vendors.

 If you already have a router or would like to purchase a router not listed above, feel free to submit a help request or send us an email with the manufacturer and model number of the router.
-We can verify that it has the appropriate specifications to comply with the CNUSP and get you the maximum speeds on the Georgia Tech network.
+We can verify that it has the appropriate specifications to comply with OIT policies and get you the maximum speeds on the Georgia Tech network.